wessberg/cjstoesm/README.md

 ### Usage with TypeScript's Compiler APIs

 `cjstoesm` also provides its functionality as a [Custom Transformer](https://github.com/Microsoft/TypeScript/pull/13940) for Typescript.
-This makes it possible for you to use it directly with TypeScript's Compiler APIs.
+This makes it possible for you to use it directly with TypeScript's Compiler APIs. **It works completely fine on JavaScript files, so long as you enable `allowJs` in your [CompilerOptions](https://www.typescriptlang.org/docs/handbook/compiler-options.html)**.

 The most simple way of transpiling with Typescript would be with `transpileModule`: